ThomasVuNguyen/ThomasVuNguyen/README.md

-# 🏄‍♂️ Forrest Knight
+# 🏄‍♂️ Thomas Nguyen

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Engineer of many trades`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I'm an indie app developer, MEP engineer, prototyping engineer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.

+I'm an indie app developer, working on projects that benefit tinkerers, engineers, and people that I know.
+Currently, I'm running "[comfyStudio]" with 2 projects: "[comfySSH]" and "[PipeLine]"

 I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">